adi868/Books_Search/README.md

 # Google Books Search

 ## Overview
-This application uses React lifecycle methods to query and display books based on user searches.
+This single-page application (SPA) uses React lifecycle methods to query and display books based on user searches.
 Using Node, Express, and MongoDB users can save books to review or purchase later.

+## Usage:
+Search the name of a book to receive information on the following fields:
+* title - Title of the book from the Google Books API
+* authors - The books's author(s) as returned from the Google Books API
+* description - The book's description as returned from the Google Books API
+* image - The Book's thumbnail image as returned from the Google Books API
+* link - The Book's information link as returned from the Google Books API

+Control your book library by saving books you may be interested in for later viewing!

 ### Installation:
 1. Clone the complete repository from Github.